Kovel: History

+Kovel has been a part of independent Ukraine since 1991.
 In October 2022, the city of Chamblee, Georgia, signed a Partnership Agreement with the Ukrainian city of Kovel, in Volyn Oblast.
 Kovel, Ukraine, became Chamblee's first sister city.
 That same month, Chamblee Mayor Brian Mock personally visited Kovel, Ukraine.

+Geography

+Location

+Kovel lies above the Turiya river in the historical region of Volhynian Polesia.